We all would like to reduce our tax exposure and minimise risk of an audit by the regulators.

 This end of financial year update outlines the actions to take to do exactly that:

-- Tax treatment of Government grants and relief
+- Tax treatment of disaster and pandemic relief payments, grants and loans

 - Reporting payments to contractors